Approver(s):

 None

-St. Mary’s University Hazing Policy
+St. Mary’s University Anti-Hazing Policy

-Specific examples of hazing include:
+Specific examples of hazing include, but are not limited to:

 - Physical brutality, which is whipping, beating, striking, paddling, branding, shocking, placing a harmful substance on the body or other similar activities;